merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

                 --use-ncbi-blast
 ```

-Every parameter after the `--project-name` is optional (yet matches to the way we run the pangenome for our publication).
+Each parameter after the `--project-name` is optional (yet aligns to the way we run the pangenome for our publication).

-The directory you have downloaded also contains a file called "layer-additional-data.txt", which summarizes what clade these genomes belong to.
+The directory you have downloaded also contains a file called "layer-additional-data.txt", which summarizes teh clade to which each genome belongs.
 Once the pangenome is computed, we can add it into the pan database:

 ``` bash
 anvi-import-misc-data layer-additional-data.txt \